Galileo-Galilei/kedro-mlflow/docs/source/04_experimentation_tracking/04_version_models.md

 ### How can I track a custom MLflow model flavor?

-To track a custom MLflow model flavor you need to set the `flavor` parameter to import path of your custom flavor and to specify a [pyfunc workflow](https://mlflow.org/docs/latest/python_api/mlflow.pyfunc.html#pyfunc-create-custom-workflows) which can be set either to `python_model` or `loader_module`.
+To track a custom MLflow model flavor you need to set the `flavor` parameter to import the module of your custom flavor and to specify a [pyfunc workflow](https://mlflow.org/docs/latest/python_api/mlflow.pyfunc.html#pyfunc-create-custom-workflows) which can be set either to `python_model` or `loader_module`.
 The former is the more high level and user friendly and is [recommend by mlflow](https://mlflow.org/docs/latest/python_api/mlflow.pyfunc.html#which-workflow-is-right-for-my-use-case) while the latter offer more control.
-We haven't tested the integration in `kedro-mlflow` of this second workflow extensively, and it should be use with caution.
+We haven't tested the integration in `kedro-mlflow` of this second workflow extensively, and it should be used with caution.

 ```yaml
 my_custom_model: